Ramoniswack/TaraMandal-Theme/README.md

 ## Customization

-Not happy with some of my color choices?
+Not happy with some color choices?
 Feel free to make it your own!
-Here's how I'd customize it in the `settings.json` file:
+Here's how to customize any theme in the `settings.json` file:

 ```json
 "editor.tokenColorCustomizations": {